grompe/BTWTweak/patcher/readme.txt

 - Changed bed recipe for BTW 4.AABBBbbb+ to require 6 knit wool and 3 wooden slabs to make it more relevant in early game.

+- Added new crosshair to indicate when it's possible to ignite the held item with the block you're pointing at and vice-versa.
+Also added another three placeholder crosshairs for possible future use.
+This might be of interest to texture pack creators: don't leave these spots blank.

 v1.0

 - Fixed compatibility with BTW version "4.AABBBbbb".